 Are there any options for people with bad or fair credit?

 Both Capital One and Credit One offer options for people with bad or fair credit.
 Capital One offers three cards: the Capital One® Platinum Credit Card (Average/Fair/Limited credit), Capital One® Secured Mastercard® (Limited/Bad credit), and Journey® Student Rewards from Capital One® (Average/Fair/Limited credit).
-Credit One offers four cards, all for people with bad or fair credit: Credit One Bank® Visa® Credit Card with 1% Cash Back, Credit One Bank® Unsecured Visa® Credit Card, Credit One Bank® Platinum Visa® for Building Credit, and Official NASCAR® Credit Card from Credit One Bank®.
+Credit One offers four cards, all for people with bad or fair credit: Credit One Bank® Visa® Credit Card with Cash Back Rewards, Credit One Bank® Visa® Credit Card, Credit One Bank® Platinum Visa® for Rebuilding Credit, and Official NASCAR® Credit Card from Credit One Bank®.
 If you have bad or fair credit, you may have a better chance qualifying for these cards compared to others.
 Remember, both issuers allow you to check if you’re prequalified.

 *Disclosure: LendingTree is the parent company of DepositAccounts.com and CompareCards.com